 Irritable Bowel Syndrome or IBS is a chronic functional gastrointestinal disorder that tends to affect people over many years.
 It is more common in women and before the age of 50.
-It is not life threatening and can often be felt as a minor annoyance but in some people it can greatly impact your quality of life.
+It is not life-threatening and can often be felt like a minor annoyance but in some people, it can greatly impact your quality of life.

 What Are The Causes Of Irritable Bowel Syndrome?

 The exact cause of IBS is unknown.
 It often occurs after a severe case of diarrhea.
 IBS is also attributed to patients with a particular surplus of bacteria, a condition called small intestine bacterial overgrowth (SIBO).
 The variety of causes makes it difficult to pinpoint one specifically as the primary cause.

 What Are The Signs And Symptoms Of IBS?